cschleiden/immuts/readme.md

 ## TODO

-- Provide example(s) and tests for arrays
+- provide example(s) and tests for arrays
+- benchmarks
 - lots more :)